20 Appendices

 Let’s load the tidyverse library:

-.
+You may have noticed the hash symbol after the code that says library(tidyverse).
+It reads # so tidyverse packages can be used for analysis.
 That is a comment, and the code after it (but not before it) is not run.
 The code before it runs normally.

 After loading the tidyverse packages, we can now load a file.
-We are going to call the data student_responses
+We are going to call the data student_responses:

 Since we loaded the data, we now want to look at it.
-We can type its name in the function glimpse()
+We can type its name in the function glimpse() to print some information on the dataset (this code is not run here).

-is a very big data frame (with a lot of variables with confusing names, to boot)!
+If you ran that code, you would see that student_responses is a very big data frame (with a lot of variables with confusing names, to boot)!

 Great job loading a file and printing it!
 We are now well on our way to carrying out analysis of our data.